-- All proposed Partial Internal Model methodology changes are reviewed extensively within the first line before undergoing a robust second line independent review and challenge.
-The second line review conclusions are presented to the MGC alongside the first line proposal for approval - All methodology underlying the Partial Internal Model is subject to a comprehensive periodic review within the first line.
+- All proposed Partial Internal Model methodology changes are reviewed within the first line before undergoing second line independent review and challenge; with the conclusions summarised within the approval requests.
+Sub-minor changes are approved by the PIM Committee with more material changes approved by the MGC. - All methodology underlying the Partial Internal Model is subject to a comprehensive periodic review within the first line.
 The second line will independently review the appropriateness of the conclusions following this process, as well as initiate their own periodic reviews.
 External expertise may be sought to add new insight into the review and challenge process.